 One other method to be identified by the Responsible Party which replaces one of the three identified above.

-During the cleanup, a sampling of waste will be conducted using either the Hydro International Trash Study Methodology (modified to include the counting of cigarette butts collected), or the Keep America Beautiful methodology, or the Litterati Ap to document the quantity of material collected.
+The annual report will include a description of the event and the estimated attendance/participation.

 MCM 3 Illicit Discharge Detection and Elimination